Ballot Measure Polling - Can Help You Win

 This is why you must have enough hard supporters that are committed to raising the minimum wage and will not be convinced to switch sides.

-- What positive messaging works?
+3. What positive messaging works?
 Which negative messaging works?
-And on who?

 It’s important to find out what positive messaging is most effective in persuading both undecideds to become supporters and persuading soft supporters to become hard supporters.
 It’s just as important to know which negative messaging in persuading people to vote against the measure, as this will allow you to inoculate against attacks.
 Both of these factors will inform your messaging across your entire communications program.
 For example, if you are trying to convince voters to support raising the minimum wage, you may find people care less about the wage increase itself and more about how it would reduce government spending on welfare.
 Even though the intrinsic value of raising the minimum wage is most important to you, other issues may be important to voters.

-Although your poll should be much more specific and comprehensive than these four questions, these are the general questions that you should aim to answer.
-Thinking about trying to qualify a ballot measure but aren’t sure where to begin?
-Reach out to The Campaign Workshop!
+Although ballot measure polling should be much more specific and comprehensive than these four questions, these are the general questions that you should aim to answer.